filipara/filipara.github.io/pivo.md

 <img src="/public/Screen Shot 2018-03-07 at 11.52.02.jpg">

-_"When a clock is seen from the side it no longer tells the time", König Galerie, 2009_
+_Show view: "When a clock is seen from the side it no longer tells the time", König Galerie, 2009_

 <img src="/public/Screen Shot 2018-03-07 at 11.43.36.png">

+**_Untitled_ C-prints, variable dimensions**

 <img src="/public/vela.jpg">